Chinese Filipinos: Hokkien people

-Teochews
+Teochew people

-Linguistically related to the Hokkien people are the Teochew (Philippine Hokkien 潮州人 (Tiô-chiu-lâng) or in Mandarin Cháozhōurén (潮州人)).
+Linguistically related to the Hokkien people are the Teochew.

-They migrated in large numbers to the Philippines during the Spanish Period to the main Luzon island of the Philippines, such as the famed smuggler, Limahong (林阿鳳), and his followers who were originally from Raoping, Chaozhou, but later on were eventually assimilated by intermarriage with the mainstream Hokkien.
+They migrated in large numbers to the Philippines during the Spanish period to the main Luzon island of the Philippines, such as the famed smuggler, Limahong, and his followers who were originally from Raoping, Chaozhou, but later on were eventually assimilated by intermarriage with the mainstream Hokkien.

 The Teochews are often mistaken for being Hokkien.

 Cantonese people

-Chinese Filipinos who have roots as Cantonese people (Cantonese 廣府人) have ancestors who came from Guangdong Province and speak or at least have Cantonese or Taishanese as heritage language.
+Chinese Filipinos who have roots as Cantonese people have ancestors who came from Guangdong province and speak or at least have Cantonese or Taishanese as a heritage language.
 They settled down in Metro Manila, as well as in major cities of Luzon such as Baguio City, Angeles City, Naga and Olongapo.
 Many also settled in the provinces of Northern Luzon (e.g., Benguet, Cagayan, Ifugao, Ilocos Norte) especially around Baguio.
 Examples of those of Cantonese descent are people like Ma Mon Luk, the Tecson and Ticzon families descended from the three "Tek Sun" brothers from Guangzhou (Canton), Guangdong.